grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 * `removeEventListener(eventKey, callbackFN)` - When we no longer need to listen to events, we call this to remove the callback reference from `FileManager`.

-* `openTask(id, optCallbackFN)` - Before we start a group of operations, we can call this function to assign all following operations to the **id** of the task until the `closeTask` function is called.
+* `openTask(id, opt_CallbackFN)` - Before we start a group of operations, we can call this function to assign all following operations to the **id** of the task until the `closeTask` function is called.

-* `closeTask()` - This will close the _last opened task_.
+* `closeTask(opt_CallbackFN)` - This will close the _last opened task_.
 Thus, if we opened 3 tasks, we would need to call close 3 times for all tasks to be complete.
 In this sense, we're able to create subtasks fairly easily:
 ~~~
 var startCallback = function() {
 	console.log('Task Started');